 If you have been avoiding foods containing gluten in the weeks before your test, your antibody levels could be normal even though you have celiac disease.
 It's important to keep gluten in your diet before the test.

-The test may not be as accurate in children younger than 5, especially in children younger than 2.
+The test may not be as accurate in children younger than 2.

 How do I get ready for this test?

 It's important to eat a normal diet, including foods that contain gluten, in the weeks leading up to your test.
 If you have gone off of gluten foods because you suspect celiac disease, you should go back on a gluten-rich diet for two to 12 weeks before the test.

 In addition, be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.